oritp/debian-setup/README.md

 This script configures the GNOME terminal emulator to create a more modern and attractive terminal that looks good with the new system appearance.

+After finishing the installation of the new configuration, it is necessary to restart the terminal: `source ~/.bashrc`

 For those who prefer to use Kitty terminal, it can also be configured by using the `kitty.conf` file located in the same directory.

 Personally, I like a simple appearance and interface, with minimal clutter and a bit of transparency.
 Feel free to modify this script as you wish to suit your preferences.